Dr. Gene Sambataro

 For example, there are many physicians that report nearly 80% of all illnesses are related to infections, toxicities, and imbalances in the mouth.

 I choose to focus on biological dentistry because I believe we are at the beginning of a fundamental shift in the practice of dentistry.
 A transformation that will shift the focus of dental practices away from the emergency treatment of symptoms towards compassionate, comprehensive and preventative biological care that truly embraces the philosophy of Hippocrates: “First do no harm”.
-In this type of health oriented dental practice Dentists will become patients Primary Care Physicians.
+In this type of health-oriented dental practice, Dentists will become patients Primary Care Physicians.
+Learn more about me and my practice on DaoCloud: The Social Network for Wellness.

 Dr. Zachary Reicher